days late clearing their sidewalk after 11.2 inches of snow

 Per Pittsburgh City Code §419.03, sidewalks should have been cleared by this point.

-7 days past the requirement.
-Pedestrians continue to navigate around the obstruction, often walking in the street.
+10 days past the 24-hour requirement.
+Pedestrians were forced to navigate around the obstruction, often walking in the street.

 Feb 3, 2026